 One big problem for emission-free operations is the battery range.
 In a sea rescue boat, there will be a moment 22: longer range requires more batteries; which gives a heavy hull that requires more energy to move quickly; which requires even more batteries.

 - Initially, the ideas went towards fuel cells, says Magnus Wikander.
 But due to the short timeline of the project and the aim to present a prototype during 2023, the choice was made to go for batteries as energy storage.

 An important aspect in this project is that this new rescue boat should be a preferable choice to its fossil-fuelled siblings.
 To succeed, it must have clear advantages, such as being easy to manoeuvre at low speed and providing a smoother, silent ride when driving faster.
 Maintenance time is also an important aspect, which will be reduced with fewer moving parts.

 - Hopefully this project will also be an eye opener to more climate-friendly recreational boating, says Josef Carlsson D’Costa.

-[A picture containing text, sky, outdoor, water Description automatically generated] The Swedish Sea Rescue Society has more than 131,000 members and receives no government funding but is financed by membership fees, donations, and voluntary work.
+The Swedish Sea Rescue Society has more than 131,000 members and receives no government funding but is financed by membership fees, donations, and voluntary work.
 Thanks to 2,300 volunteer crew members, rescue services are always available 24 hours a day anywhere along the Swedish coast and on the major lakes.